-Below, find short descriptions about the level of access to places of interest in Jakarta.
+Below, find short descriptions about accessibility in Jakarta.

 For more detailed information with photos, please contact us.

-On our tours, our team is ready to assist you in any way to overcome possible barriers.
+On our tours, our team is ready to assist you in any way to overcome barriers.

 Access at FATAHILLA SQUARE